• Skip to main content

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

 • wo – を : a case particle used to make the object word in a sentence.
-In the example, it is put after “nigate” to make the object word in the sentence.
-It is written as “wo”, but its actual pronunciation is “o”.
+In the example, this is used after “nigate” to make the object in the sentence.

 • kokufuku shi – 克服し (こくふくし) : one conjugation of the verb, “kokufuku suru”, which means ‘to overcome’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 • ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
-Probably it is well known as a part of Japanese ta form.
-In the example, it is put after the conjugated verb, “kokufuku shi”, to make its past tense form.
+Probably, this is well known as a part of Japanese ta form.
+In the example, this is used after “kokufuku shi” to make its past tense form.

 I’m bad at Japanese.